NoteSwiper/mayosp/README.md

 >
 > the MAY OS's Programming language is inspired by some popular programming language like java, lua, javascript.

+May OS is an programming language or oprating system that make coding easier.

 the **May OS** project was started to develop in 2019 without Github.